HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 ## Conclusion

-Looking back over this chapter and the previous years it stands out to us how much of an impact web font services have had (and likely will continue to have.)
+Looking back over this chapter and the previous years it stands out to us how much of an impact web font services have had—and likely will continue to have.
 For example, Google Fonts alone is responsible for most of web font usage, most of the popular web fonts, and most of variable fonts usage.
 That's an impressive feat.

 While we strongly believe that self-hosting is the future for web fonts, it can not be denied that using a web font service makes a lot of sense for a lot of developers.
-They are easy to use, provide good out-of-the-box performance (though not the _best_), and for the most part you do not need to worry about font licensing.
+They are easy to use, provide good out-of-the-box performance—though not the best—and for the most part you do not need to worry about font licensing.
 It is a good tradeoff.

-On the other hand, self-hosting is now easier than ever, and _will_ give you the best performance, more control, and no privacy headaches.
-If you plan to self-host, be sure to use WOFF2, resource hints, and font-display.
+On the other hand, self-hosting is now easier than ever, and will give you the best performance, more control, and no privacy headaches.
+If you plan to self-host, be sure to use WOFF2, resource hints, and `font-display`.
 Combined, they will have the biggest impact on the font loading performance of your site.

-Variable fonts have taken off in a spectacular fashion in the last couple of years (thanks Google!)
+Variable fonts have taken off in a spectacular fashion in the last couple of years—thanks Google!
 While most people seem to be using them for performance reasons, we believe this is a case where adoption will drive innovation.
 We can't wait to see what kind of fun and downright crazy typography we'll see in the coming years.

 We're cautiously optimistic about color fonts as well.
 Usage is finally growing.
 The technology has been there for a while, but the disagreements over color font formats and the limited CSS support have hindered adoption.
 We hope these will be resolved soon and we'll start seeing some real growth.